EGA-archive/beacon2-ri-tools-v2/README.md

 # Beacon ri tools v2.0

 This repository contains the new Beacon ri tools v2.0, a software for generating BFF data from .xlsx or .vcf (and probably more types of datafiles in the future).
-This is based on the first beacon ri tools, a previous and different version [Beacon ri tools v1](https://github.com/EGA-archive/beacon2-ri-tools), but the new features for beacon v2.0 are:
+This is based on the first beacon ri tools, a previous and different version that you can find here: [Beacon ri tools v1](https://github.com/EGA-archive/beacon2-ri-tools).
+The new features for beacon v2.0 are:

 * Code Language is written in [Python 3.11](https://www.python.org/downloads/release/python-3110/)
 * The output gain are schemas that suit the very last version of [Beacon v2](https://github.com/ga4gh-beacon/beacon-v2) specifications, and ready to be deployed in a beacon v2 API compliant.